Normandy (administrative region): Economy

+Transport

+There are only 2 operating airports in the region which are Caen–Carpiquet Airport and Deauville–Normandie Airport.
+Residents in the region normally use other major airports such as Rennes–Saint-Jacques Airport and Paris's Charles de Gaulle Airport which both can easily be reached by train, bus and car.

 Demographics

 As of January 2006 the population of Normandy (including the part of Perche which lies inside the Orne département) is estimated at 3,260,000 with an average population density of 109 inhabitants per km2, just under the French national average, but rising to 147 for Upper Normandy.

 The main cities (population given from the 1999 census) are Rouen (518,316 in the metropolitan area), the capital since 2016 of the province and formerly of Upper Normandy; Caen (420,000 in the metropolitan area) and formerly the capital of Lower Normandy; Le Havre (296,773 in the metropolitan area); and Cherbourg (117,855 in the metropolitan area).